Hurtak/hello/README.md

 ## TODO

-- refactor that we only have one grid with monthss
+- refactor that we only have one grid with months

 - settings

 - change image every x minutes?

+- use chrome extension APIs
+  - point to filenames/firectories
+  - cache images in some cache folder

 - more image sources
 - have a cache of x images